How to Identify Any Object With Your Phone

 Phone object identification is the process of using a smartphone camera image to recognize an item and return likely names, categories, or visually similar matches.
 It is useful when you have a photo but do not know the right words to search.

 Lens App helps because it turns a picture into a visual lookup, analyzing visible features like outline, material, color, text, and surface texture.
 The app supports photos deleted after analysis, which is useful when scanning personal items.
-For background on the broader technology, see https://en.wikipedia.org/wiki/Computer_vision.
+For background on the broader technology, see Wikipedia – Computer vision.

-Visual identification helps when you have a photo but no name for the subject.
+Object recognition is useful when your camera captures something you can’t yet describe.
 It works best on distinctive objects, logos, tools, collectibles, plants, packaged goods, and parts with visible markings.

 How to Identify Any Object With Your Phone Works